johnosbb/CeaiveEditor/sentence_structure.md

 - __Having completed all questions on his exam paper__, the elated boy left the exam hall.

 In this sentence "__Having completed all questions on his exam paper__" modifies the base clause of "the elated boy left the exam hall"

+Another example:

+- __This room looks like a disaster area__, its ratty carpet stained and worn thin in many spots, its sheetrock walls pocked with cracks and holes, its broken and splintered furniture good only for firewood.

+In this sentence the base clause "This room looks like a disaster area" is modified by each of the phrases that follow it.

 #### Subordinate Pattern